Restless Multi-Armed Bandits under Exogenous Global Markov Process: Introduction

 \subsection{Main Results}

-Due to the restless nature of both active and passive arms, learning the Markovian reward statistics requires that arms will be played in a consecutive manner for a period of time (i.e., epoch) \cite{liu2013learning, tekin2012online, gafni2020learning}.
-We thus divide the time horizon into separated exploration and exploitation phases.
-The goal of the exploration phase is to identify the best arm for each global state before entering the exploitation epoch.
-It is well known that UCB policies used to identifying the best arm require parameter tuning depending on the unobserved hardness of the task \cite{audibert2010best}.
+Due to the restless nature of both active and passive arms, learning the Markovian reward statistics requires that arms will be played in a consecutive manner for a period of time (i.e., phase) \cite{liu2013learning, tekin2012online, gafni2020learning}.
+Thus we divide the time horizon into two phases, an exploration phase and exploitation phase.
+The goal of the exploration phase is to identify the best arm for each global state before entering the exploitation phase.

+Upper Confidence Bound (UCB)-based policies, that are used to identifying the best arm, require parameter tuning depending on the unobserved hardness of the task \cite{audibert2010best,shahrampour2017sequential,shen2019universal}.
+The hardness parameter is a characteristic of the hardness of the problem, in the sense that it determines the order of magnitude of the sample complexity required to find the best arm with a required probability.
 In the classic MAB formulation, the hardness of the task is characterized by $H_i = \frac{1}{(\mu^*-\mu^i)^2}$, where $\mu^*,\mu^i$ are the means of the best arm and arm $i$, respectively.
-As shown in \cite{audibert2010best}, the hardness parameter is indeed characteristic of the hardness of the problem, in the sense that it determines the order of magnitude of the sample complexity required to find the best arm with a required probability.
-However, since the hardness parameter is unknown, existing algorithms use an upper bound on $\max_i H_i$ (e.g., \cite{liu2013learning}), which increases the order of magnitude of exploration epochs, and consequently the regret.
+However, since the hardness parameter is unknown, existing algorithms use an upper bound on $\max_i H_i$ (e.g., \cite{liu2013learning}), which increases the order of magnitude of exploration phases, and consequently the regret.
+Considering the above, we summarize our main results and contributions.

+1) \emph{An Extended Model for RMAB:} RMAB problems have been investigated under various models of observation distributions in past and recent years.
+The extended model considered in this paper is capable of capturing more complex scenarios and requires an adaptation of the regret measure as discussed above.
+Handling this extension in the RMAB setting leads to different algorithm design and analysis as compared to existing methods.